Lavlen/hangman/README.md

 <img src="https://github.com/Lavlen/hangman/blob/main/design/flowchart.png" style="max-width:50%;">

 # Testing

+The application was tested in both the Gitpod and Heroku terminals following test cases that can be found [here](https://github.com/Lavlen/hangman/tree/main/testing/test_cases.PNG)

+The website pep8online.com was used to check and correct the structure of the code to ensure it conformed to the best practice standard.
+[Validation result is here](https://github.com/Lavlen/hangman/tree/main/testing/pep8_validation.PNG)

+Testing was conducted within the GItpod terminal and Heroku terminal.

+## Further testing
+The game was executed within the Heroku application on the 5 most commonly used browsers for browser specific compatibility errors.The types were Google Chrome, Microsoft Edge, Internet Explorer, Safari and Firefox.
+Heroku rendered and executed the game correctly on all browsers.

+The application was viewed and played on the following devices a Windows' desktop PC, a ProBook-450-G4 laptop, IPhone7, Samsung Galaxy S7 tablet, S7 and S9 smart phones.
+The game played and executed as it should on the various device sizes and no bugs were identified.

+User testing was carried out by Friends and family members in an effort to locate bugs and or user experience issues.

 ## Testing User Stories (UX)

 As a regular player I want to be kept entertained with a large vocabulary of words to guess that are not repeated often.